Xithrius/TODO/README.md

 - [ ] Interpreter for own language
 - [ ] GitHub label templates with a bot or browser extension
 - [ ] Contribute to GitHub repository which contains at least 1,000 stars
+- [ ] Create a repository for data structures in different languages